ouzo12/check_mk-scripts/agent-check/snds_check/README.md

 Every server running this script will download newest ipstatus from snds every 12 hours (720min).

 - require - bc command to run.
+          - ip adresses added to your snds account

 ## Install info

-signup at microsoft snds at
+signup at microsoft snds at or just login https://postmaster.live.com/snds/
-https://postmaster.live.com/snds/
 ------
 Edit Profile